firemonny/SensorUpcodingtest/README.txt

 The Web App address is https://evening-escarpment-63030.herokuapp.com/

+The backend running the app.js file.

+The importdata.js is the script to upload the four data set into the mLab database.

 ## Bug: The Renew List might not work in phone due to the button is calling refresh function.
 The phone didn't send the same post route request to the server.

 1. In this app, I realized that in the food-ens data, fgid is "da", but in servings_per_day-ens’, fgid is "mi" instead of "da".
 Therefore, I link the two dataset in the backend site.